cesartl/aoc-slack-notifier/README.md

       slackToken: '<the slack token mentioned above>'
 ```

-You can poll multiple leaderboard by adding more elements to the `leaderboards` list:
+You can poll multiple leaderboards by adding more elements to the `leaderboards` list:

 ```yaml
 polling: